Open Source · Apache 2.0

 Supply Chain Enforcement

-The immunity CLI wraps your package manager so every install is evaluated before it runs.
+The immunity supplychain subcommand wraps your package manager so every install is evaluated before it runs.
 It intercepts the command, scores each package against live threat intelligence, then either passes through to the real package manager or blocks with a reason.
-Non-install commands pass through transparently — so you can alias npm or pip to immunity without breakage.
+Non-install commands pass through transparently — so you can alias npm or pip to immunity supplychain without breakage.

 Usage